- Location: Louisiana

 Replace your registration by completing a registration application, and sending it along with payment for the $8 fee to the address listed on the form.

-If you were born after January 1, 1984, you'll need to obtain a boater education card in order to operate a motorboat that's in excess of 10 horsepower.
+If you were born January 1, 1984, you'll need to obtain a boater education card in order to operate a motorboat that's in 10 horsepower.
 Otherwise, you must have with you either someone who is over 18 years and has completed the course, or someone who is exempt from the requirement.

 It is unlawful for anyone under the age of 16 to operate a personal watercraft.